Hi, welcome to Calculus 1.

 so I often wonder and look at the rate of change of the growth of a baby,

-and that is calculus of a curve surface if we were to model that on a graph.
+and that is calculus of a curved surface if we were to model that on a graph.

 you can see curved lines and curved surfaces in bridges